sebastianpech/Zotero-Remarkable/README.md

 optional arguments:
-  -h, --help     show this help message and exit --delete       Delete all files on reMarkable that don't exists in the
+  -h, --help     show this help message and exit --delete       Delete all files on reMarkable that don't exists in the Zotero folder.
-                 Zotero folder.
-  --rmapi RMAPI  rmapi executable.
-This can be a path or the name of the rmapi
-                 executable that is in PATH.
+  --download     Download all files from reMarkable, even if they are not in the Zotero folder.
+(Overwrites --delete) --rmapi RMAPI  rmapi executable.
+This can be a path or the name of the rmapi executable that is in PATH.
 Default is rmapi
 ```